 This doesn't exactly read as a glowing endorsement of the idea that this might be the inspiration for Wuthering Heights, but other parts of the internet proclaim this to be the case - and the house seems to be getting plenty of visitors nevertheless.

-As it is, this is a pretty spot and although it is open moorland, it isn't particularly wild - indeed it is pretty delightful to walk through - and from here the path heads on, and begins to slowly descend down towards Ponden Reservoir.
+As it is though, this is a pretty spot - and although it is open moorland, it isn't particularly wild - indeed it is pretty delightful to walk through, and from here the path heads on, and begins to slowly descend down towards Ponden Reservoir.

 |

-Here the area has a very touristy and well-off feel, and as we drop down to the side of Ponden Reservoir, the miles of deserted moorland crossed in order to get here, become just a memory, as we pass numerous walkers walking around the reservoir.
+Here the area has a very touristy (and well-off) feel - and as we drop down to the side of Ponden Reservoir, the miles of deserted moorland crossed in order to get here, become a memory, as we pass numerous walkers walking around the reservoir.

-Staying on task today however, we head round the reservoir, and then start to climb up the reasonably steep slopes of the fields on the far side, heading up onto Oakworth Moor.
+But for us, we still have a long way left to go on this walk, and we head round the reservoir, and then start to climb up the reasonably steep slopes of the fields on the far side - heading up onto Oakworth Moor.

 |